Newhaven Circular Walk

 9. (!)
 In 160 metres take a faint path half left (115 degrees), at the start of a line of bushes on your right, directly towards Bishopstone church spire.
 This inconsequential looking path is in fact a veritable SWC super highway.
 In 60 metres you cross a wider path (used by Bishopstone Circular) and continue ahead, back on Walk 2/26, towards a kissing gate into the wood.
 Go through the gate (marked ‘In memory of Dick Dennis’) in 75 metres and continue downhill on a path under trees, your direction 150°.

 10. In 300 metres continue ahead at a 4 armed wooden signpost (Walk 2/26 turns left here).
 Don’t even consider the steep path to the right (unless you have climbing equipment)!
 There is a stone wall intermittently on your left.
 The path narrows after 120 metres and you pass a memorial seat after 25 metres.
-In 260 metres go through a metal field gate and turn left, still with the stone wall on your left.
+In 260 metres the path turns left, still with the stone wall on your left.
 In 50 metres you pass a pond on your right and in 60 metres turn right on Bishopstone Road.

 11. In 120 metres ignore a track leading to a public footpath on your right (unmarked in 2022).
 In 60 metres the Bishopstone Circular (which contours just above the road) re-joins you.
 In 75 metres you pass the first houses, set back on the right.